shotover/shotover-proxy/docs/src/transforms.md

 * token aware routing

 The fact that Shotover is routing to multiple destination nodes will be hidden from the client.
-Instead Shotover will pretend to be either a single cassandra node or part of a cluster of cassandra nodes consisting entirely of Shotover instances.
+Instead Shotover will pretend to be either a single Cassandra node or part of a cluster of Cassandra nodes consisting entirely of Shotover instances.

 This is achieved by rewriting `system.local` and `system.peers`/`system.peers_v2` query results.
 The `system.local` will make Shotover appear to be its own node.